rihabalyasiri/semantic_search_on_search_engine/README.md

 # Evaluating Semantic Search over an Index of Online Banner Ads

-This thesis explores the application of semantic search within the domain of online advertising.
-By leveraging advanced natural language processing (NLP) techniques, we aim to enhance the precision and relevance of search results in this field.
+The goal of this thesis is to evaluate the influence of semantic search technology on search engine, specifically focusing on online banner ads, and comparing its effectiveness to traditional keyword-based searches using Elasticsearch.
+Semantic search technology aims to understand the semantics, or meaning of queries and advertisement documents, allowing for searches based on the context and meaning of the queries.

 ## Technologies Used

 We utilized a variety of technologies and models, including but not limited to:

-- **NLP Models and Libraries**: DistilBERT, Sentence Transformers
+- **NLP**: Sentence Transformers, Tokenization, Embedding, SpaCy, HuggingFace
 - **Similarity Measures**: Cosine Similarity, FAISS Similarity, Euclidean Distance
 - **Data Normalization and Preprocessing**: Custom normalization techniques for text data
 - **Programming Languages and Tools**: Python, JSON for data handling